ludocode/onramp/docs/setup-guide.md

 - `--vm [name]` -- Use the VM with the given name
 - `--dev` -- Use preferred tools for developing Onramp
 - `--min` -- Use only tools with no additional dependencies (i.e. a machine code VM), fail otherwise
-- `--skip-core` -- Skip the core bootstrap; just do the POSIX setup
+- `--setup` -- Skip the core bootstrap; just do the POSIX setup.
+(Run core/build.sh afterwards to do the build.)

 For example, to use the fastest VM and hex tool (requiring a native C compiler):